HISTORY OF PALOS VERDES ESTATES

-Palos Verdes High School was originally planned and constructed as a six year school for grades 7 through 12by the Los Angeles School District in 1960, but when the Palos Verdes Unified School District was formed to include high schools as well as grade school students, the partially completed campus of Palos Verdes High was converted to a high school in 1961 as the first high school of the Palos Verdes Unified School District.
+Palos Verdes High School was originally planned and constructed as a six year school for grades 7 through 12 by the Los Angeles School District in 1960, but when the Palos Verdes Unified School District was formed to include high schools as well as grade school students, the partially completed campus was converted to a high school in 1961 as the first high school of the Palos Verdes Unified School District.
 When the school opened, construction was not complete.
-Some classes had to be held in the lunch area and others met in the school busses.
-(PVPUSD owned a large fleet of yellow school busses at that time.)
+Some classes had to be held in the lunch area and others met in the school buses.
+(PVPUSD owned a large fleet of yellow school buses at that time.)

 Malaga Cove School,as it looked upon completion in the Spring of 1926.
 (Picture Courtesy of Palos Verdes Peninsula Library District)